Colombia opens talks with ELN rebels

-SANGOLQUI, Ecuador: Colombia opened peace talks Tuesday with its last active rebel group, the National Liberation Army (ELN), seeking to end a 53-year conflict that has killed more than 260,000 people.
+SANGOLQUI, Ecuador: Colombian government is set to sit down for a first round of peace talks with the ELN rebel group Wednesday, seeking to end a 53-year conflict that has killed more than 260,000.

-The negotiations mark a new milestone in the Colombian peace process, after President Juan Manuel Santos’s government sealed a historic accord with the country’s largest rebel group, the Revolutionary Armed Forces of Colombia (FARC), in November.
+The negotiations with the National Liberation Army (ELN)—the country’s last active rebel group—mark a new milestone in the Colombian peace process, after President Juan Manuel Santos’s government sealed an historic accord with the country’s largest rebel group, the Revolutionary Armed Forces of Colombia (FARC), in November.

+“The dialogue with the ELN fills us with optimism,” Santos tweeted on Monday, hours after a ceremony to open the talks in the host country Ecuador.
+“New generations and the victims deserve that the talks move forward and we arrive at a complete peace.”

-The government and the ELN are now seeking to bring “complete peace” to Colombia, said the representative for host country Ecuador, Juan Meriguet, as he declared the talks open in a small ceremony at a Jesuit retreat outside the capital Quito.
+The small ceremony took place at a Jesuit retreat outside the capital Quito.

 “We have before us the opportunity to finally turn the page on this war,” said the government’s chief negotiator, Juan Camilo Restrepo.